AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ## 9. Local Settings

-This step requires section 4 to be finished successfully, to check the local settings in .
+This step requires section 3 to be finished successfully.
+This results in the existence of file`localsettings.php` on directory `~/git/Ampersand-models/RAP3/include`.
+This file contains comments that guide you to use the correct settings in a development situation and in a production situation.
+Read this file and follow the instructions, especially when making the transition from development to production.

 ## 10. Last minute changes before going to production